timbru31/SilkSpawners/README.md

 silkspawners.freeitem (op) -
 Allows you to get spawner items in your hand for free using /spawner [creature]

+silkspawners.freeitemegg (op) -
+Allows you to get spawn eggs in your hand for free using /spawner [creature]egg

 ## Technical Details
 SilkSpawners stores the entity ID of creature in two places within the mob spawner item: